mzusin/mz-canvas/README.md

+# mzCanvas

-# mzCanvas - a TypeScript-based library for manipulating canvas element and 2D graphics in the browser.
+**mzCanvas** is a TypeScript-based library for manipulating canvas element and 2D graphics in the browser.

 ## Documentation 🔖
 ### Getting Started